-Oikocredit has entities within the group which it considers to have no material importance, based on the activities (if any) of these entities.
-Oikocredit has non-material entities in the following countries: Bolivia, Brazil, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Ghana, Guatemala, Honduras, Kenya, Mozambique, Nicaragua, Nigeria, the Philippines, Rwanda, South Africa, Tanzania and Uruguay.
+Oikocredit has entities within the Oikocredit Group which it considers to have no material importance, based on the activities (if any) of these entities.
+Oikocredit has non-material entities in the following countries: Bolivia, Brazil, Colombia, Costa Rica, Dominican Republic (in liquidation), Ecuador, El Salvador, Ghana, Guatemala, Honduras (in liquidation), Kenya, Mozambique, Nicaragua, Nigeria, the Philippines, Rwanda, South Africa, Tanzania (in liquidation), United States of America and Uruguay.